Johndsalas/chess_upsets_example_project/README.md

 # Project Goal

-Discover drivers of upsets in chess games played on Lichess.org, and use those drivers to develop a machine learning model to predict whether a given game will end in upset.
-An upset is defined as a lower rated player defeating a higher rated player.
-This information could be used to further our understanding of which game elements contribute to or detract from a game’s skill intensity.
+* Discover drivers of upsets in chess games played on Lichess.org
+* Use drivers to develop a machine learning model to classify games as ending in upset or not ending in upset
+* An upset is defined as a lower rated player defeating a higher rated player.
+* This information could be used to further our understanding of which game elements contribute to or detract from a game’s skill intensity.

 # Initial Thoughts